 You can delete item relations using the following methods:

-The following code demonstrates how to create item relations:
+The following code demonstrates how to create and delete item relations:

 You can retrieve all related child items of particular field using the methods, listed below.